codegenresearch2/deply/README.md

 ## Features

 - **Layer-Based Analysis**: Define project layers and restrict their dependencies to enforce modularity.
-- **Dynamic Layer Configuration**: Easily configure collectors for each layer using file patterns and class inheritance.
+- **Dynamic Layer Configuration**: Easily configure collectors for each layer using file patterns, class inheritance, and logical conditions.
-- **Cross-Layer Dependency Rules**: **TODO** Specify rules to disallow certain layers from accessing others.
+- **Cross-Layer Dependency Rules**: Specify rules to disallow certain layers from accessing others.
 - **Extensible and Configurable**: Customize layers and rules for any Python project setup.

 ## Installation